 Our Hearing Summaries

-The Space and Aeronautics Subcommittee of the House Science, Space and Technology Committee held a hearing on May 5, 2011 on the FY2012 budget request for the Office of Commercial Space Transportation in the Federal Aviation Administration.
-A SpacePolicyOnline.com summary of the hearing is available here.
+The Space Subcommittee of the House Science, Space and Technology Committee held a hearing on NASA's FY2014 budget request on April 24, 2013.
+NASA Administrator Charlie Bolden was the witness.
+SpacePolicyOnline.com published a summary of the hearing on April 24.
+Major topics discussed were

 The Subcommittee on Science and Space of the Senate Commerce, Science and Transportation Committee held a hearing on April 23, 2013 on Challenges and Opportunities in Human Spaceflight.
 Bill Gerstenmaier, NASA Associate Administrator for Human Spaceflight; Lt.
 Gen. Tom Stafford (Ret.); and Steve Cook, Director, Space Technologies, Dynetics, were the witnesses.
 The hearing addressed NASA's FY2014 budget request for human spaceflight including the new asteroid retrieval strategy to capture an asteroid, place it into lunar orbit, and send astronauts to obtain a sample.
 It also looked at international cooperation in future human spaceflight missions and the role of the private sector.
 SpacePolicyOnline.com published a summary of the hearing on April 23.

 The House Science, Space and Technology Committee held a hearing on April 17, 2013 on the FY2014 budget request for federal research and development.
 The witness was John Holdren, the President's Science Adviser and the Director of the White House Office of Science and Technology Policy.
 On April 18, 2013, SpacePolicyOnline.com published a summary of the portions of the hearing that discussed NASA as well as separate comments by committee chairman Rep. Lamar Smith (R-TX) the next day in an op-ed in the Houston Chronicle.